bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 --------------------------------------

 CP2K uses the Quickstep (QS) method when performing a QM calculation.
-Quickstep is the particular electronic stucture method within CP2K which handles the calculation of forces and energies on the QM atoms.
-This is done using self-consistent Kohn-Sham Density Functional Theory (DFT).
-Within Quickstep there is the option to use Semi-empirical (SE), Tight-Binding DFT (DFTB), and Gaussian Planewaves (GPW) methods, among many others.
-The GPW method is a key part of CP2K, this involves using a mixed basis of atom centred Gaussian orbitals and plane waves (regular grids) to improve on the performance compared to other QM methods.
-You can find information about GPW here:
+Quickstep is the part of the code in CP2K devoted to solve the electronic structure problem in order to get energies in the QM region and forces on the QM atoms.
+The default electronic structure method is the self-consistent Kohn-Sham Density Functional Theory (DFT).
+Alternatively, within Quickstep there is also the option to use Semi-empirical (SE), Tight-Binding DFT (DFTB), and Gaussian Plane Waves (GPW) methods, among many others.
+The GPW method is a key part of CP2K, which involves using a mixed basis of atom centred Gaussian orbitals and plane waves (regular grids) to improve on the performance compared to other QM methods.
+You can find information about GPW here: https://www.cp2k.org/quickstep

-Basis functions descibted in the Gaussian type orbitals for each element are supplied through the basis set file.
-There are multiple choices for the Basis Set, Section x will give an overview of these choices.
+Basis functions described in the Gaussian type orbitals for each element are supplied through the basis set file.
+For the basis set, multiple choices are available.
+Section x will give an overview of these choices.
 Likewise the pseudopotentials for using with plane waves must also be supplied.